exercism/problem-specifications/exercises/perfect-numbers/description.md

-The [aliquot sum](https://en.wikipedia.org/wiki/Aliquot_sum) is defined as the sum of the factors of a number not including the number itself.

-- The aliquot sum of 15 is (1 + 3 + 5) = 9

-The Greek mathematican [Nicomachus](https://en.wikipedia.org/wiki/Nicomachus) devised a classification scheme for natural numbers, identifying each as belonging uniquely to the categories of **perfect**, **abundant**, or **deficient** based on their aliquot sum.
+The Greek mathematican [Nicomachus](https://en.wikipedia.org/wiki/Nicomachus) devised a classification scheme for natural numbers, identifying each as belonging uniquely to the categories of **perfect**, **abundant**, or **deficient** based on their [aliquot sum](https://en.wikipedia.org/wiki/Aliquot_sum).
+The aliquot sum is defined as the sum of the factors of a number not including the number itself.
+For example, the aliquot sum of 15 is (1 + 3 + 5) = 9

 - **Perfect**: aliquot sum = number
   - 6 is a perfect number because (1 + 2 + 3) = 6